felippemr/resume/RESUME.md

 ### Programming Languages:

-Python, Ruby and Javascript
+Python, Javascript and Rust

 ### Frameworks / Libraries:

-Flask, Django, Rails, JQuery
+Flask, Django and React+Redux

 Certifications and Education
 ----------------------------

+* Cloud Computing Concepts: Part 2 by University of Illinois at Urbana-Champaign on Coursera.
+Certificate earned on July 15, 2017
+* Machine Learning Foundations: A Case Study Approach by University of Washington on Coursera.
+Certificate earned on April 15, 2017
+* Cloud Computing Concepts, Part 1 by University of Illinois at Urbana-Champaign on Coursera.
+Certificate earned on July 24, 2016
 * Testing & Refactoring Box Set by Industrial Logic
 * Continous Deployment by Industrial Logic
-* Software Development degree, UNESA, Rio de Janeiro, Brazil (2016 - 2019)

 Professional Experience
 -----------------------

+### eShares, Inc (Rio de Janeiro, Brazil)

+_Software Engineer, Set 2017 - Present_

-###Globo.com (Rio de Janeiro, Brazil)
+### Globo.com (Rio de Janeiro, Brazil)

-_Middle Software Engineer, Feb 2014 - Present_
+_Middle Software Engineer, Feb 2014 - Set 2017_

 * Middle member of the team that built DBaaS, an open source Web app and API designed to manage databases on the cloud environment,